symmetryinvestments/autowrap/README.md

 ## Python versions

 Since autowrap depends on PyD, the version of python to use must be specified.
-The default is `python37`.
-You can either specify the configuration explicity, e.g. `subConfiguration "autowrap:python" "python36"` or you can use the `env` configuration e.g. `subConfiguration "autowrap:python" "env"`.
-In order to use the `env` configuration your must first set the relevant environment variables using the `pyd_set_env_vars.{sh,bat}` scripts, which you can copy to your current working directory by running `dub run pyd:setup`.
-See [the pyd docs](https://pyd.readthedocs.io/en/latest/dub.html) for more information.
+You can either specify the configuration explicity, e.g.
+`subConfiguration "autowrap:python" "python36"` or you can use the default `env` configuration.
+In order to build using the `env` configuration your must first set the relevant environment variables using the `pyd_set_env_vars.{sh,bat}` scripts, which you can copy to your current working directory by running `dub run pyd:setup`.
+See
+[the pyd docs](https://pyd.readthedocs.io/en/latest/dub.html) for more information.